45 Tasty, Healthy Vegan Snacks

 So I reached out to our team at No Meat Athlete and together we’ve compiled 45 healthy vegan snack ideas.
 Can you hear my stomach rejoicing?

 Vegan Snacks to Help You Avoid the Vending Machine

-Though the snacks served by machines may be convenient, the veg options are often lacking in the nutrients you need.
+Though the snacks served by machines may be convenient, the vegan options are often lacking in the nutrients you need.
 They’re also not the best sources of energy required for your workout.
-Prep some of these ahead of time (Sunday afternoon is a great time to do this!), and keep them on hand for noshing:
+Prep some of these recipes ahead of time (Sunday afternoon is a great time to do this!), and keep them on hand for noshing:

 4. Baba ganoush

 5. Veggies with green herb & yogurt dip

 7. Air-popped popcorn (make it extra special with homemade seasoning)

 9. Homemade energy bars or granola bars